M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Here are some examples of acceptable uses of the past and the future tense:

-`By enabling this setting, any of the objects that were included in an earlier export set, but are not in the current one, will be deleted in the target vault upon import.`
+`When this setting is enabled, any of the objects that were included in an earlier export set, but are not in the current one, will be deleted in the target vault upon import.`

-`Thanks to Automatic Updates, your M-Files installation will always be up to date.`
+`Thanks to the automatic updates, your M-Files installation will always be up to date.`

 ### Modal Verbs

-Modals are used to express for example ability, possibility, permission, or obligation.
-Modal verbs include _can, could, may, might, should, and must._ In technical documentation and user interface texts, use _should_ only if something is optional.
+Modals are used to express, for example, ability, possibility, permission, or obligation.
+Modal verbs include _can_, _could_, _may_, _might_, _should_, and _must_.
+In technical documentation and user interface texts, avoid using _should_.
 If something must be done, always use _must_.

-Use can to tell what the user or the system is able to do.
-Avoid using _may_.
-You can use it to describe possibility, but do not use it to tell that the user has permission to do something.
-As a rule of thumb, do not use _might_.
+Use _can_ to tell what the user or the system is able to do.
+Do not use _may_ or _might_.

 ### Compound Modifiers